github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-code-scanning-for-a-repository.md

    ![Screenshot of the Security category of starter workflows.
 The Configure button and "View all" link are highlighted with an orange outline.](/assets/images/help/security/actions-workflows-security-section.png)
 3. Follow any instructions in the workflow to customize it to your needs.
 For more general assistance about workflows, click **Documentation** on the right pane of the workflow page.
    ![Screenshot showing a starter workflow file open for editing.
 The "Documentation" button is highlighted with an orange outline.](/assets/images/help/security/actions-workflows-documentation.png)
-   For more information, see "[Using starter workflows](/actions/using-workflows/using-starter-workflows#using-starter-workflows)" and "[Customizing {% data variables.product.prodname_code_scanning %}](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/customizing-code-scanning)."
+   For more information, see "[AUTOTITLE](/actions/using-workflows/using-starter-workflows#using-starter-workflows)" and "[AUTOTITLE](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/customizing-code-scanning)."

 {% endif %}